rismehta/forms-performance-bot/test/output/offline-pr-comment.md

 - 2 CSS background-image(s) should use Image component

 ** Recommendations:**
-- Remove hidden fields that are never shown - use JavaScript variables instead
+- Remove hidden fields that are never shown - use Form variables instead
 - Break circular dependencies immediately - these cause severe performance issues
 - Replace CSS background images with <Image> component for lazy loading and optimization
 - Replace @import with <link> tags or bundle CSS